linked-db/linked-ql/site/guides/edge.md

 These protocol-level constraints are handled in a layered approach:

-- the more features your runtime can provide, the more of the LinkedQL contract you can have across the boundary
+- the more features the host runtime can provide, the more of the LinkedQL contract you can have across the boundary
-- `EdgeWorker.handle(event)` accepts an event object that reflects exactly the capabilities of the host runtime
+- the event object passed to `edgeHandler.handle(event)` has a flexible contract that works incrementally depending on what features the host runtime can provide

 The event object's standard shape is: